sa3047/ATMSystemDesign2/demo/src/QuestionsAndAnswers.md

 # ✅ Why not just return Account or null?
-- Because:
+- Because, returning null is error‑prone
-Returning null is error‑prone
+- Returning Account forces you to invent a fake “empty” object
-Returning Account forces you to invent a fake “empty” object Returning Optional<Account> makes the contract explicit: “This method may return nothing.
+- Returning Optional<Account> makes the contract explicit: “This method may return nothing.
 Handle it.”
-How to handle Optional in Java?
+- How to handle Optional in Java?
 Use methods like isPresent(), ifPresent(), orElse(), orElseGet(), orElseThrow() to work with the value safely.
   - ✅ 1.
 Throw an exception if not found
   - ✅ 2.
 Provide a default value
   - ✅ 3.
 Execute a block of code if present

 # ✅ How to handle database errors?
 1. Optional is NOT for database errors.
 It only represents “no row found”.